SAFETY AND BELIEFS

 This habitual human behavioural pattern is deeply imbedded in us.

-So nowadays, we still feel a need to express our views openly and wear the clothes and badges of our identity.
-We do this to be recognised and feel psychologically confirmed and safe.
-(Or we've become depressed, drunk, lazy, or lost.)
+So nowadays, we feel a need to express our beliefs openly and wear the clothes and badges of our identity.
+We do this to find safety in social belonging.

 But safety, among animals, avoids display.

-If a vulnerable animal has any concern about its own appearance when seeking safety, it is to be invisible.
+If a vulnerable animal has any concern about its own appearance when wanting safety, it is to be invisible.

-Animals display only on specific occasions to do with courtship rituals, social rank, and territorial behaviours.
+Animals display only on specific occasions to do with courtship rituals, social rank, and territorial behaviours – but not for peace of mind and safety.

-The only animal who looks for peace and safety by displaying are humans.
+The only animals who try and establish safety by displaying are humans.
 This fascinating theme is explored in Display Rituals.

 Back to Chapter Three : Civilisation's Habitual Ruts